 My muse will thank you.
 Erik will thank you. ;-)

 I'm really not sure how to classify my stories.
-They are both angst and fluff; they have tragic and dangerous moments and humorous ones; they are emotionally deep, they are mysterious and suspenseful, they are sweet and light – all like real life, which involves bits and pieces of all these things, and my stories do too, as well as most of them containing some form of fantasy.
+They are both angst and fluff; they have tragic and dangerous moments and humorous ones; they are emotionally deep, they are mysterious and suspenseful, they are sweet and light, with a bit of lemon – all like real life, which involves bits and pieces of all these things, and my stories do too, as well as most of them containing some form of fantasy.
 So I guess I would classify them as: "adventurous angsty suspenseful fantasy fluff romance." lol :)

 Reflections of the Soul: A short E/C fic– The antique dressing table is shrouded in mystery.
 Unable to remember her past, why does Christine hear a man's lyrical whisper call to her from beyond its mirror? modern/some historical - M rated.